 President Obama recognizes First Lady’s leadership role in tackling childhood obesity.

-President Obama recognized his wife, First Lady Michelle Obama at his first State of the Union address during his remarks on healthcare.
+President Obama recognized his wife, ambulance First Lady Michelle Obama at his first State of the Union address during his remarks on healthcare.

 “After nearly a century of trying, we are closer than ever to bringing more security to the lives of so many Americans.
 The approach we’ve taken would protect every American from the worst practices of the insurance industry.
 It would give small businesses and uninsured Americans a chance to choose an affordable health care plan in a competitive market.
 It would require every insurance plan to cover preventive care.
 And by the way, I want to acknowledge our First Lady, Michelle Obama, who this year is creating a national movement to tackle the epidemic of childhood obesity and make our kids healthier.
 Thank you honey!